 And as Dr. Seligman states in Authentic Happiness, “Forgiveness transforms bitterness into neutrality or even into positively tinged memories, and so makes much greater life satisfaction possible.”

-Why Forgiveness is Good
+Why Forgiveness is Good for the Soul

 The core reasoning behind forgiveness lies in this one truth: We shall set ourselves free.